qwe16165858/blog1/_posts/2015-07-05-JavaScript-function.md

 * content
 {:toc}

-##This how I intall some useful software related to front end
+##This how I intall some useful software related to front end<!--more-->

 ### Macdown
 I choose Macdown as my major tool to manage the content of my blog.
 Here is the download link of it. [here](http://macdown.uranusjr.com).